 Related Services Provided:

-• Nursing care
+• Nursing Care

-• Occupational therapy
+• Occupational Therapy

-• Physical therapy
+• Physical Therapy

-• Speech therapy
+• Speech Therapy

 Program Services Provided:

-• Music therapy
+• Music Therapy

-• Recreational therapy
+• Recreational Therapy

-provides an enriching education experience for students ages 3-21 with autism and other disabilities,
+The Life Skills Program at Marklund Day School provides an enriching education experience for students ages 3-21 with autism and other disabilities, as well as behavioral and medical needs.

 Marklund achieves this in a variety of ways:

-Nursing staff: Marklund Day School can accommodate students with complex medical needs by integrating highly qualified nursing staff into the program.
+Nursing staff: Marklund Day School can accommodate students with medical needs by integrating highly qualified nursing staff into the program.

 Individualized curriculum: Students follow a complete and individualized curriculum tied to Illinois Learning Standards, Common Core Essential Elements and IEP (Individualized Education Plan) goals.
 Courses offered to our students are aligned to the general education course offerings.
 Functional life skills and vocational training are integrated into the students’ daily lessons.